Dyzen3000/GPU-Market-Gaming-Demand-Analysis/README.md

 | `GPU_VRAM` | Estimated VRAM requirement in GB |
 | `GPU_MSRP` | GPU price associated with the requirement |

+## Meanings of Gaming Terms

+1. AAA - The Biggest, Most anticipated and most usually also the most Taxing games on the system
+2. VRAM - Is the amount of superfast onboard memory on the GPU itself, required for rendering game world
+3. GPU Class - The Class of GPU tells the amount of performance it's expected to deliver and price point it aims for.

 ## Data Structure and Overview

 ### Game ID Database